 Tortillas, salsa, cheese, and eggs are all you need to make these easy, flavorful Tortilla Breakfast Pizzas.
 Load them up with your favorite toppings and dig in!

 I’m only a teensy bit obsessed with these tortilla pizzas.

 After downing a whole pizza in two minutes flat, I looked longingly at the second one.

 I made it a whole two hours before eating the second tortilla pizza, even though it was cold.

 True story: it was still delicious.

-When the boyfriend got home from work, I made even more pizzas and we had breakfast-pizza-for-dinner.
+When the husband got home from work, I made even more pizzas and we had breakfast-pizza-for-dinner.

 It is obsessive to eat the same thing for breakfast, lunch, and dinner?
 Maybe.
 But I’m okay with that.

 You won’t believe how easy these little breakfast tortillas are to make.

 All you have to do is stack two tortillas on top of each other, create a ring of thick salsa around the edges, crack an egg in the middle, then sprinkle cheese all over the salsa ring.